-What is a custodial account?
+What is a Custodial account?

-The adult (or Custodian) who opens the account can manage the money and investments until the minor reaches the “age of majority.”
+A Custodial account allows a parent, guardian, or other family members/friends to open an investing account for a minor.
+The adult (or custodian) who opens the account manages the investments until the minor reaches the age of majority.
 That age is usually 18 or 21, depending on the Custodian’s state.

 What happens when the child reaches the age of majority?

-The assets deposited into a custodial account cannot be taken back or given to someone else.
+The assets deposited into a Custodial account cannot be taken back or given to someone else.

 Can the money be used to help the child before they are the age of majority?